-Over hard eggs are a delicious and protein packed breakfast.
-Fried eggs with a yolk that is cooked all the way through is perfect for an egg sandwich, salads, or as the star next to sausage and bacon.
+Over hard eggs are a delicious, quick, and protein packed breakfast.
+The yolk is cooked all the way through, making them perfect for a sandwich, on top of salads, or as the star next to sausage or crispy bacon.

-Over hard eggs have egg yolks that are cooked all the way through so there is a hard yolk.
-Unlike over-easy eggs that have a soft yolk.
+Over hard eggs have egg yolks that are cooked all the way through so there is a hard yolk, unlike over-easy eggs or over-medium eggs that have runny or jammy yolks.
+These are perfect for those that want the whites and yolk cooked all the way through.

 Want to save this recipe?